georgeperez/titanpointe.org/_posts/2016-11-20-app-recommendations.md

 title: My recommended iOS and Mac software for new users
 ---
 <p class="meta">{{ page.date | date:"%b %-d, %Y" }} - Mayagüez <a class="permalink" title="Permalink" href="{{ page.url }}">∞</a></p>
-To get the blog started and familiarize myself with Jekyll, I&rsqo;ll list out a few app recommendations for macOS and iOS.
+To get the blog started and familiarize myself with Jekyll, I'll list out a few app recommendations for macOS and iOS.
 Let's start with macOS:

 * [1Password](https://geo.itunes.apple.com/us/app/1password-password-manager/id443987910?mt=12&uo=4&at=1010lbam)
 * [Homebrew](http://brew.sh/) (and with it [youtube-dl](https://rg3.github.io/youtube-dl/))